Kansas

 5. Offenders required to register under Kansas’s offender registration act include sex offenders, violent offenders, and drug offenders as defined in Kan.
 Stat.
 Ann. § 22-4902.
 See generally §§ 22-4901 et seq. (as amended by 2012 Kansas Laws Ch.
 149 (H.B.
 2568)).

-6. Separate authority for expungement of arrest based on mistaken identity, where burden on government to petition court for expungement, and record is “purged.” §§ 22-2410(a)(2) and (d).
+6. Separate authority for expungement of arrests based on mistaken identity, where the burden is on the government to petition the court for expungement, and record is “purged.” §§ 22-2410(a)(2) and (d).